gbuckle10/Nanopore_analysis/README.txt

 Basecalling - Use Dorado to do the basecalling
     Install Dorado (install it into the folder for this project, but if I put this on git it should be in .gitignore):
     NOTE ----- I HAD TO DOWNLOAD AN OLD VERSION OF DORADO TO DO THE BASECALLING FOR THE SAMPLE DATASET

+When you're downloading a reference genome for alignment, you will need to download a reference genome with USCS-style headers. e.g. chr1.

 You need to install awscli.
 This should be run on Linux/Ubuntu.
 On colab it's fine for testing purposes, but if you're running this on a Windows machine